Download my CV (updated January 2023)

 Hello!
 I am Keunhyun (Keun) Park, a researcher and teacher of urban nature design and planning.
 I currently work as Assistant Professor of Urban Forestry at the University of British Columbia in the Department of Forest Resources Management.
 I lead Urban Nature Design Research (UNDER) Lab at UBC.
-I am also an Adjunct Professor at Utah State University in the Department of Landscape Architecture and Environmental Planning.
+I am also an Adjunct Professor at Utah State University (USU) in the Department of Landscape Architecture and Environmental Planning.
 At USU, I had been a co-director of VIVID Lab (Visualization, Instrumentation and Virtual Interaction Design Laboratory).
 With degrees in landscape architecture and urban planning and design, I conduct behavioral research through spatial data analytics and digital technologies.
 Ultimately, my research aims to understand how to design healthy, just, and resilient cities through smart growth and urban nature.
 Primary research agendas include: